WordPress Backup 2022- Why do I find Duplicator Pro better than UpdraftPlus

 The PHP file ends with the extension.
 PHP and has the word installer in it.
 Usually, the file has a very long file name.
 The same is for the archive file.

 For example, if you move your website to another hosting company, you may use a backup from your current hosting company to restore it to the new host.
-Copy both files – depending on the backup location – to the new hosting company.
-To upload both files, you have two options using the file manager of Cpanel or FTP.
+Copy both files to the new hosting company, depending on the backup location.
+To upload both files, you have two options using Cpanel’s file manager or FTP.
 Once copied, both files go to your browser and enter the domain followed by a / and the PHP file name.

 Although it’s much simpler to restore directly from a backup, you should know that you must first create the MySQL database and user before restoring.